gmusicproxy/gmusicproxy/README.md

 - `/get_station`: reports an M3U playlist of tracks associated to the given station  [requires A.A.].
   Allowed parameters:
      - `id`: the unique identifier of the station [required]
      - `num_tracks`: the number of tracks to extract [default: 20]
+- `/get_ifl_station`: reports an M3U playlist of tracks associated to the automatic 'I feel lucky' station  [requires A.A.].
+  Allowed parameters:
+     - `num_tracks`: the number of tracks to extract [default: 20]
 - `/get_playlist`: reports the content of a registered playlist in the M3U format.
   Allowed parameters: